JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

    >
    {type="warning"}

-To try Compose compiler 2.0.0 with the stable version of Compose Multiplatform (1.6.2 or older), use this configuration:
+To try the Compose compiler 2.0.0 with the stable version of Compose Multiplatform (1.6.2 or older), use this configuration:

 ```kotlin
 compose {